PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 ### Compile from command line on Windows

 1. `cd` into the folder you cloned Prism Launcher to.
 Put quotes around the path.
 2. Now we can prepare the build itself: Run `cmake -Bbuild -DCMAKE_INSTALL_PREFIX=install -DENABLE_LTO=ON -DLauncher_QT_VERSION_MAJOR=6 -DCMAKE_OBJDUMP=/mingw64/bin/objdump.exe -G Ninja`.
-These options will copy the final build to `install` after the build.
+These options will copy the final build to the `install` folder after the build.

    - If you want to build using Qt 5, then remove the `-DLauncher_QT_VERSION_MAJOR=6` parameter
    - If you want to use [ccache](#ccache) to speed up recompilations, add the parameter `-DCMAKE_CXX_COMPILER_LAUNCHER=ccache`